ifiokjr/wasm_solana/crates/wallet_standard/readme.md

 <br />

-> Utilities and extensions for testing solana in wasm compatible environments.
+> An implementation of the solana wallet standard in rust.

 <br />